david-caro/seat-py/README.md

 **Verifying and testing**

-After installing the library or when making contributions to the codebase, *make* can also automate the testing process and will run all Seat-Python unit tests.
+After installing the library or when making contributions to the codebase, *make* can also automate the testing process and run all Seat-Python unit tests.

     $ make test

-Individual tests can be run by make and are also in the *test/* directory.
+In addition, individual tests can be executed by make and are also in the *test/* directory.

     $ make test_seat
     $ make test_object